Putin sets partial mobilization in Russia, threatens enemies

 “We are talking about partial mobilization, that is, only citizens who are currently in the reserve will be subject to conscription, and above all, those who served in the armed forces have a certain military specialty and relevant experience,” Putin said.

-Russian Defense Minister Sergei Shoigu said in a televised interview Wednesday that conscripts and students won't be mobilized — only those with relevant combat and service experience will be.
+Russian Defense Minister Sergei Shoigu said in a televised interview Wednesday that Shoigu assured that conscripts and students will not be mobilized, only those with relevant combat and service experience will.

-He said that 5,937 Russian troops have been killed in Ukraine so far.
-Western estimates of Russian military losses stand at tens of thousands.

-Shoigu’s update on Russian losses is the third time the Russian military offered death toll numbers to the public.
-The last update came in late March, when the Defense Ministry claimed 1,351 Russian soldiers were killed in Ukraine.
+The referendums, which have been expected to take place since the first months of the war, will start Friday in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.

 Putin said the decision to partially mobilize was “fully adequate to the threats we face, namely to protect our homeland, its sovereignty and territorial integrity, to ensure the security of our people and people in the liberated territories.”